Why I got a Vasectomy… at age 25.

-2. I think birth control is an equal responsibility of the man and woman.
-In my mind men and women are equal on all planes.
-Sure there are some big differences between our genders but one could not exist without the other and responsibility should lie equally on both genders.
-I can have a simple snip done or my female counter part can take a daily pill, deal with a plastic ring in her vagina, wear a patch on her butt, or any of the similar measures that exist.
+2. I think birth control is an equal responsibility of the man and the woman.
+In my mind, men and women are equal on all planes.
+Sure, there are some big differences between our genders, but one could not exist without the other and responsibility should lie equally on both genders.
+I can have a simple snip done or my female counterpart can take a daily pill, deal with a plastic ring in her vagina, wear a patch on her butt, or any of the similar measures that exist.
 All of these being more time and energy consuming measures than my procedure.
-Also female birth control takes money and both the man and woman should equally pay that for.
+Also female birth control takes money and both the man and woman should equally pay for that.
 (For any woman wanting long-term birth control, the IUD is the best option I have found and lasts up to 12 years.)

-4. I don’t support the pharmaceutical industry.
-Besides the negative affects many women directly suffer from birth control the world is suffering from the pharmaceutical industry.
-The toxins cause negative impacts in our bodies and that impact continues when it’s flushed into our water systems affecting humans, animals, and our natural environment.
-The health and well being of humankind should not be a profitable venture yet the pharmaceutical industry is a billion or trillion dollar industry.
+3. I don’t support the pharmaceutical industry.
+Besides the negative affects many women directly suffer because of birth control, the world is suffering from the pharmaceutical industry.
+The toxins cause negative impacts in our bodies and that impact continues when it’s flushed into our water systems, affecting humans, animals, and our natural environment.
+The health and well being of humankind should not be a profitable venture, yet the pharmaceutical industry is a billion or trillion dollar industry.
 Priorities are often skewed when money is that big of a factor and it doesn’t seem that the true health of our citizens is the number one priority.
 I do think there is a place for western medicine, especially for emergencies, but as it is currently being used I choose not to support it where possible.

-5. People sometimes tell me that I’m exactly the type of guy that should be having children because I can raise them to make the world a better place.
-My mission is exactly that, to make the earth a happier, healthier place for all of us but I don’t need my own children to do that.
-Instead I am dedicating my time to educating and inspiring and educating the masses to treat each other and our earth with respect.
+4. People sometimes tell me that I’m exactly the type of guy that should be having children because I can raise them to make the world a better place.
+My mission is exactly that, to make the earth a happier, healthier place for all of us, but I don’t need my own children to do that.
+Instead, I am dedicating my time to educating and inspiring the masses to treat each other and our earth with respect.
 Let’s take for example some teachers who help raise hundreds or thousands of children in their classrooms.
 Those teachers don’t need children of their own in order to have a positive impact because every child is their child.
 I feel the same way.

-6. There are just a lot of other things I’d rather do than have kids.
-That’s a good enough reason in itself isn’t it?
+5. There are just a lot of other things I’d rather do than have kids.
+That’s a good enough reason in itself for me.

 8. The decision is reversible.
 I highly doubt I will ever get a vasectomy reversal but if I decide to, success rates say my odds of being able to conceive is at least 50% with some doctors claiming a 95% success rate.

 9. My insurance covered it.
-But even without insurance the procedure is very affordable ranging from $300 to $900 on average.
-It’s a heck of a lot cheaper than raising a child or few decades of female birth control.
+Even without insurance the procedure is very affordable, ranging from $300 to $900 on average.
+It’s a heck of a lot cheaper than raising a child or a few decades of female birth control.

 10. There are alternative ways to have a child.
 If I ever have a child I would rather adopt and help a child that is in despair.
-However if I decide to have my own child there is always in utero and in vitro.
-As I’ve come to understand the reasons to freeze sperm have lessened because doctors can go in there with a very thin needle to pull some of your sperm out.
+However, if I decide to have my own child there is always in utero and in vitro.
+As I’ve come to understand, the reasons to freeze sperm have lessened because doctors can go in with a very thin needle to pull sperm out.
 That’s good information to have but I doubt I’ll ever take that course of action either.